-How did we arrive at our top 72?
+How did we arrive at our top 77?
 With the help of a fearless panel of female critics made up of some of the best writers in the industry, including a few on the Rotten Tomatoes staff.
-Starting with a long list of candidates, they whittled down the list to a set of 72 amazingly heroic female characters and ordered them, crowning the most fearless female movie hero in the process.
+Starting with a long list of candidates, they whittled down the list to an initial set of 72 amazingly heroic female characters and ordered them, crowning the most fearless female movie hero in the process.
 Want to know more about the ladies who voted?
 We included their bios at the end!
 Then, in addition to their contributions, which make up the bulk of the list, we also added a handful of more recent entries chosen by the RT staff.

 #1One of the appeals of science-fiction is the luxury to comment on modern issues and social mores, or even eschew them completely.
 Take a look at the diverse space crews in Star Trek, Sunshine, or Alien, where people are hired based on nothing but competence, and none have proven their competence under extreme pressure as well as Ellen Ripley.
 She’s tough, pragmatic, and cunning in Alien.
 Journey with Ripley into Aliens and we get to see her in a new light: mothering and nurturing with hints of deep empathy (Sigourney Weaver was nominated for a Best Actress Oscar for this performance), which only makes the Xenomorph-stomping side of her even more badass.